 Where:The Cavern Club, 22 Allen St, Te Aro, Wellington

-We’re working behind the curtain on some more great shows [shhh, but keep Thursday evenings in June free], but meanwhile get out and enjoy the rest of Wellington’s lively live theatre and comedy scene.
+Now we’re working behind the curtain on some more great shows, but meanwhile get out and enjoy the rest of Wellington’s lively live theatre and comedy scene.
 In comparison that flickering screen in the corner of your lounge is, well, quite flat.

 Hilarious titles.
 Ridiculous Monsters.
 All improvised.